LexusXBox/libgdx-drop/README.md

 ### Debug

-add "--debug" to the line you are running.
+add "--debug" to the line you are running."# space-demo"